nzuzomalinga/Python_Desktop_Starter/README.md

 a workflow solution 📚

 > # It's Simple
-> - run the script, use the gui to select a list of exe file from your favoure programs.
+> - click to open the program (.py fiile) then to select .exe files from your favoure computer programs.
-> - have a blast !
+> - Once the list is complete.
+Click "Run Apps"

 > ## Preview